Compare Web Conferencing Platforms

 The web conferencing software market

 The web conferencing software market reached a valuation of $3.2 billion in 2018.
 This was, of course, prior to the COVID-19 pandemic that increased demand for these products across businesses and the consumer market.
-In the early months of 2020, many companies required employees to work from home to reduce the spread of the disease.
+In the early months of 2020, many companies required employees to work from home to reduce the spread of the virus.

 These new remote working conditions dramatically increased the number of meetings held via web conferencing platforms as companies struggled to maintain workloads while employees worked from home.
 The exact impact of these business operations changes remains to be seen.